Big Brothers Big Sisters of Canada

 This website describes the type of activities that people can participate in to help young children and adolescents.
 It provides a detailed list of programs that are available for volunteers and potential little brothers and sisters.
 This website is a valuable tool to teachers because it makes accessible information that teachers may use to recommend a child who they feel would benefit from participating in the Big Brothers Big Sisters Program.
 In addition, this website provides teachers with suggestions on how they can get their class involved with Big Brothers Big Sisters.
 For example, high school students may decide to collectively take on a specific group of students or a certain community.
 Also, a teacher may see the need for several students and develop a partnership with a neighbouring school.–Caterina Campione

-This website includes a comprehensive description of the Caritas project.
 The Caritas project is a non-profit organization that assists people with drug addictions, psychological disorders, or people experiencing family issues.
-It makes available to people the support, guidance and counseling that is necessary for them to grow into independent, responsible, functional members of society.
+It makes available to people the support, guidance and counselling that is necessary for them to grow into independent, responsible, functional members of society.
 Fr.
 Gianni Carparelli founded Caritas.
 This website is useful for teachers for a number of reasons.
 Firstly, with an increase in substance abuse and family problems among students, teachers should be aware of charitable organizations that are willing to assist their students should the need arise.
 Secondly, teachers should make public information regarding agencies that students can turn to should they need assistance and they do not want to ask for it.
-Finally, students may choose to do some volunteer work within this organization, if not during highschool, but perhaps in the future.–Caterina Campione
+Finally, students may choose to do some volunteer work within this organization, if not during high school, but perhaps in the future.–Caterina Campione

 The Catholic Children’s Aid Society of Toronto, on behalf of the Catholic community is committed to providing social services that protect children and strengthen family life.